39 Museums in Salvador: Discover the history and culture of Bahia

 • 800 images of saints;

-• Sacred artpaintings;
+• Sacred art paintings;

-• Oratories, altars and crucifixes;
+• Oratories, Altars and Crucifixes;

-• Fragments of wood carvings.
+• fragments of carvings.

 Importance

 The Abelardo Rodrigues Museum is notable for its rich collection of Baroque art and for preserving pieces that represent sacred art from the Brazilian colonial period.
-Solar Ferrão, where the museum is located, complements the experience with its historic architecture, offering a complete immersion in the aesthetics and history of the Baroque.
+Solar Ferrão, where the museum is located, completes the experience with its historic architecture, offering a complete immersion in the aesthetics and history of the Baroque.

 16. Museum of the Palace of Acclamation